LegitStack/blink/README.md

 # What is Blink?

 First of all, Blink is a proof of concept still.
-Blink is a framework for the actor model of programming that treats every behavior of the system, and every thing that triggers the system to behave as event driven.
+Blink is a framework that sits on top of the actor model of programming.
+Blink treats every behavior of the system, and every thing that triggers the system to behave as event driven.
+It also treats the whole system as one coherent environment, and pushes the responsibility to aquire arguments for function off onto the functions themselves.

 ## Blink Concepts: